-Generally, dog owners and cat owners will do anything to keep their pets healthy but can the same be said about tropical fish owners?
+Generally, dog owners and cat owners will do anything including emergency surgery to keep their pets healthy but can the same be said about goldfish owners?
 In this case, the answer is yes!

 When 21-year-old Emma Marsh, in Brisbane, Australia, noticed her 1-year-old goldfish named Conquer had trouble breathing, she knew something was wrong.
 She packed him up and brought him to the Brisbane Bird and Exotics Veterinary Services where they discovered he swallowed a large pebble.
 Because he would die of starvation if they didn’t take it out, Marsh decided to go ahead with the operation to remove it.

 Emma Marsh of Brisbane, Australia, knew her goldfish Conquer was feeling ill so she brought him to the vet.
-They discovered Conquer had a large pebble stuck in his throat.
+They discovered Conquer the goldfish had a large pebble stuck in his throat and needed surgery.